 It is possible that a competing securities exchange, network provider, or technology company could develop ways to replicate Nasdaq's network more efficiently than Nasdaq and persuade a critical mass of market participants to switch to a new network.
-The NYSE has announced that it might buy or build its own electronic network for trading Nasdaq stocks and has announced that it is in discussions with nine other exchanges in Europe, Asia, and the Americas to form a set of global alliances that would be intended to allow investors to trade throughout the day.
+The NYSE has announced that it might buy or build its own electronic network for trading Nasdaq-listed stocks and has announced that it is in discussions with nine other exchanges in Europe, Asia, and the Americas to form a set of global alliances that would be intended to allow investors to trade throughout the day.
 This could have an adverse effect on Nasdaq's business, financial condition, and results of operation.

-SelectNet is Nasdaq's automated market service that enables securities firms to route orders, negotiate terms, and execute trades in Nasdaq-listed securities.
 If there is an increase in the number of market makers or electronic communication networks ("ECNs") that determine they do enough order routing traffic to justify setting up a proprietary network for their traffic, Nasdaq may be forced to reduce its fees further or risk losing its share of the order routing business.
-In addition, certain system providers link many Nasdaq market makers.
+In addition, certain system providers link many Nasdaq market makers in The Nasdaq Stock Market.
 These systems may be able to increase the number of orders executed through their systems versus the Nasdaq systems.
 A reduction in the order routing business could have an adverse effect on Nasdaq's business, financial condition, and operating results.